Create a free account to check out faster, store multiple shipping addresses, view and track your orders in your account, and much more.

 Please enter your password to continue.

-When it comes to all things techy, we like our gadgets to score high marks in performance and design—and these earbuds stand out from the gray-scale pack.
-Made from reclaimed wood, the 100% electro-acoustic tested headphones pair superior sound quality with one-of-a-kind good looks.
-And, because each pair of headphones benefits a charity for the deaf, this is an accessory you can feel good about.
+A gadget should earn high marks in performance and design—and these earbuds stand out from the gray-scale pack.
+Wrapped in reclaimed wood, the 100% electro-acoustic tested headphones pair superior sound with style.
+Plus, each pair sold benefits a charity for the hearing impaired.

 i work in the music industry so i listen to a lot of music. sound quality is somewhat important to me so i was excited to try these out. while they do look cool, the sound was pretty much awful. would much rather use my iPod headphones1